GJdream/Quilt/README.md

  - Set-up Database {Complete}
  - Server side code to get commands from network to serve DB
     - Link DB with PHP {Complete}
-    - Need to be able to listen on network and return requested data {Possible, being worked with}
+    - Need to be able to listen on network and return requested data {Complete}
     - Change password code {FIXED}
-    - Change profile picture code
+    - Change profile picture code {FIXED}
-    - Friend addition/deletion/sharing
+    - Friend addition/deletion/sharing {In Progress}

  - every request from app needs ID in it
     - hash request with hash of user password